The Hidden Cost of Outdated Charts

 Living Content blocks close this gap.
 A Living Content block monitors its underlying data and rewrites itself when the facts change.
 If a poll's leader shifts, the paragraph adjusts.
 If a cited benchmark updates, the surrounding analysis reflects the new number.

 Two modes exist.
 In proactive mode, the author writes conditional variants: "If Option A leads, show this.
-If it's a close race, show that."
+If it is a close race, show that."
 In reactive mode, the system detects a stale claim and proposes a correction for the author to approve.
 Over time, reactive corrections graduate into proactive variants.
 The content learns which claims shift and pre-builds for them.

 What This Looks Like in Practice

-Here's the poll from earlier, now rendered as a trend, showing how responses have shifted over time:
+Here is the poll from earlier, now rendered as a trend, showing how responses have shifted over time:

-That's the closed loop.
+That is the closed loop.
 Sources generate claims.
 Claims are tracked.
 Content renders the current state.
 When sources change, the entire chain follows.

-LiquiChart is content maintenance infrastructure built on this architecture.
+LiquiChart is living content infrastructure built on this architecture.
 It extracts claims from your published posts, links each claim to a live data source, monitors those sources for changes, and surfaces corrections, either as automated Living Content rewrites or as recommendations your team reviews.
 It connects to WordPress, Ghost, Webflow, Contentful, Sanity, Shopify, and Notion, pushing corrections directly to your CMS.

 What This Unlocks

 A chart tracking sentiment across multiple years becomes the reference.
 A post that corrects its own statistics when new data lands earns the kind of trust that one-time publications never can.
-Over time, consensus forms: when multiple publishers track the same claim, a verification network emerges that no individual publisher can build alone.

 The Infrastructure Question